inventree/inventree-docs/docs/start/config.md

 ### Middleware

-Custom middleware layers can specified here.
+Custom middleware layers can be specified here.